 “I’ve read why that happened, but you know our reservoirs recover with time.”
 Scorpio frowned.
 “She should’ve re-basked herself like I did.”

 “This particular baptism wasn’t made with the most suitable person, so she may not be able to withstand bathing in the reservoirs—”

 “Stop defending her and being so stubborn!
-If she isn’t completely suitable, then she should’ve passed on the title once her reservoir as soon as recovered but she didn’t and she hasn’t!”
+If she isn’t completely suitable, then she should’ve passed on the title once her reservoir recovered, but she didn’t and she hasn’t!”
 Scorpio snapped, his gaze sharpening before narrowing.
 “And now the election is coming and she’s using it to prolong her stay as ‘Leona.’
 Why?
 Because she’s afraid of ‘dying’!
 I know it.
 I saw it.”

 A saint candidate being afraid of death was a laughable concept.

 “You’re seeing things that aren’t there, Scorpio,” Taurus muttered.
 “This isn’t like you.”
 It was more like Talib than anything.
 A cruel and twisted version of him.
 “The syzygy is what’s important.
 Whatever petty feelings you have should be second to that.
 You know this.”

 But he was always the type to be swept away by earthly passions.

 “You’re wrong.
 I see everything.”
 Scorpio tapped the two-way mirror twice.
 “It’s because I see everything that you’re seeing what you see here now: the reservoirs in Capricorn, the True Conductors, Leo and Cancer, Aquarius and Capricorn, the rumble in Sagittarius, everything falling into place.”